 Strengthening and Modernization

 As it refined its network and introduced name brand funeral services in the early years of the new century, the Company also made significant improvements to its financial condition and infrastructure.
 Between 2002 and 2006, SCI reduced its net debt (total debt minus cash) by more than $1 billion, increased operating cash flow and simplified its field management organization to enhance efficiency, performance and accountability.
 It also improved business and sales processes, tightened internal controls, strengthened corporate governance standards and established the finest training and development system in its industry.
 For its shareholders, SCI returned value through more than $335 million in share repurchases, and it resumed payment of a regular quarterly dividend in early 2005, the first since 1999.
 By the beginning of 2006, SCI was a noticeably different organization than that of five years earlier.
 The Company was operating at a profit, with robust cash flows and resources and the most efficient infrastructure in its history.
 It was from this new position of strength that SCI took a giant step toward future success by acquiring its biggest competitor, Alderwoods Group, in November 2006.
 The addition of more than 600 funeral homes and cemeteries in the Alderwoods network provided an expanded geographic footprint that enables SCI to serve families in 43 states, the District of Columbia and eight Canadian provinces.
 In early 2010, SCI acquired another large competitor, Keystone North America.
 As SCI looks to the future, the acquisition of 70 percent of the oustanding shares of The Neptune Society, Inc. in 2011 brought with it the resources of the nation's largest direct cremation organization.
+In late 2013, SCI completed the acquisition of Stewart Enterprises, Inc., growing the company’s footprint to more than 2,000 funeral homes and cemeteries in 43 states, eight Canadian provinces, the District of Columbia and Puerto Rico.

 A Company for its Time